LANdrew12/Step-by-Step-Setup-of-Linux-Ubuntu-JupyterHub/README.md

 This should say 'conda' followed by the version you installed.

-# Creating the virtual environment for JupyterHub
+# Creating the Virtual Environment for JupyterHub

 To create the virtual environment to use JupyterHub type:
 ```conda create -n jhub python==3.8```